-Website from brain tumor survivor encourages perseverance
+The website from brain cyst operation survivor encourages perseverance.

-“However, losing hope to the point of giving up one’s life is never the solution for problems,” he continued.
-Siofer said that his objective with gregsiofer.com is to utilize his personal struggles and triumphs with his treatment and recovery as a tool to inspire others.
+“In general, any individual who is facing a tough fight can lose hope anytime,” Siofer said.
+“This way of thinking can usually be observed in those people who lack faith.
+Yes, it is only natural for a person to feel stressed out once his/her capability to handle things has exceeded, however, losing hope to the point of giving up one’s life is never the solution for problems,” he continued.
+His objective with gregsiofer.com is to utilize his personal struggles and triumphs with his treatment and recovery as a tool to inspire others.
 “Just don’t give up,” Siofer advised.
-“Be true to yourself, believe in yourself, you can use my story as motivation.”
+“Be true to yourself, believe in yourself, and use my story as motivation.”